TeamCritterFinder/CritterFinder/README.md

 * [X] First pass at a material color palette / theme
 * [ ] Don't resurface pets the user is not interested in seeing
 * [ ] A user should see a Pet's breed on the favorites view, swipe view
+* [ ] The information design should be complete for the favorites view (a user should be able to see name, age, breed).
+* [ ] The information design should be complete for the details view (a user should be able to see name, age, breed, size, description, contact info)

 ## Video Walkthrough